Robert Lewandowski equals Gerd Müller's Bundesliga scoring record | DW | 15.05.2021

 It's a devastating situation for any family to find themselves in, and it's heartbreaking that the man who scored a total of 365 goals in 427 Bundesliga games, the man they called "The Bomber," cannot enjoy watching Lewandowski's exploits as much as the rest of us.

-The superlatives have long since been spent when it comes to Robert Lewandowski, arguably even before this record-breaking season.
-But even by Lewandowski's standards this campaign has been special.
+The superlatives have long since been spent when it comes to Lewandowski, arguably even before this record-breaking season.
+But, even by Lewandowski's standards, this campaign has been special.

-When he was forced to miss four games in April due to a strained knee ligament, there was some doubt as to whether he would be fit enough to score the six goals needed to break Müller's record.
+When he was forced to miss four games in April because of a strained knee ligament, there was some doubt as to whether he would be fit enough to score the six goals needed to break Müller's record.
 A goal against Mainz upon his return plus three more against Borussia Mönchengladbach made up for lost time.

 It was his fifth hat trick of the season, to add to five braces.
 He even scored four vs. Hertha Berlin in October.
 Indeed, there have only been four games in which he has played and not scored this season.